Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: The mathemes of the indiscernible and unnameable

 After constructing an infinite sequence of levels (or --- strictly speaking --- a limit sequence of levels) the level directly above them all is simply the set of all elements constructed so far.
 For example, the first infinite level $L_\omega$ consists of all elements constructed on levels $L_0, L_1, L_2, \ldots$.

-As a result of applying this inductive definition, on each level of the hierarchy all the formulas are used, so two distinct sets may be defined by the same formula.
+As a result of applying this inductive definition, on each level of the hierarchy all the formulas are used, so that two distinct sets may be defined by the same formula.
 On the other hand, only bounded formulas take part in the construction.
 The definition of constructibility offers too little (because only bounded formulas are accepted) and too much at the same time (because many sets can be defined by one formula).
 This technical notion resembles the Leibnizian discernibility only in so far as it refers to formulas.
 In set theory there are more notions of this type though.

 To realize difficulties involved in attempts to philosophically interpret constructibility, one may consider a slight, purely technical, extension of it.
-Let us also accept sets that can be defined by a formula $F(y,z_1,\ldots,z_n)$ with constructible parameters, that is, parameters coming from $L$.
-Such a step does not lead further away from the common understanding of Leibniz's principle than constructibility itself: if parameters coming from lower levels of the hierarchy are admissible when constructing a new set, why not admit others as well, especially since this condition has no philosophical justification?
+Let us also accept sets that can be defined by a formula $F(y, z_1, \ldots, z_n)$ with constructible parameters, that is, parameters coming from $L$.
+Such a step does not lead further away from the common understanding of Leibniz’s principle than constructibility itself: if parameters coming from lower levels of the hierarchy are admissible when constructing a new set, why not admit others as well, especially since this condition has no philosophical justification?

-Actually, one can accept parameters coming from an even more restricted class, e.g., the class of ordinal numbers --- and these are known to be constructible.
+Actually, one can accept parameters coming from an even more restricted class, e.g., the class of ordinal numbers.
 Then we will obtain the notion of \emph{definability from ordinal numbers} $(OD)$.
 This minor modification of the concept of constructibility --- a relaxation of the requirement that the procedure of construction has to be restricted to lower levels of the hierarchy --- results in drastic consequences.
 Kenneth McAloon (\cite{McAloon}) proved in 1972 that the generic set as well as all other elements of the generic extension may be definable from ordinal numbers.
-Therefore, replacing constructibility with a concept very similar to it --- one essentially identical from the point of view of Badiou's philosophical motivations --- leads to an ontology allowing for discernibility of truth.
+Therefore, replacing constructibility with a concept very similar to it --- one essentially identical from the point of view of Badiou's philosophical motivations --- leads to an ontology allowing for the discernibility of truth.